Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 differences are even greater then shown.
 The 95% confidence bands for downloads are shown in the top panel, which compares downloads over time for all books in the sample.
 Each panel includes relevant books published in 2015, 2016 and 2017.
 Some books have usage data from prior to the official release date so show usage prior to zero months.
+We do not have specific explanations for the spikes in usage evident in some panels, although high measured usage in the first month of release is common (see e.g. Business and Economics, and Biomedical Monographs).
+Spikes in usage later in the life of books could be a result of high usage of a specific book (e.g. as a result of its use as a reading in a MOOC).

 The top panel shows clear evidence of OA books having an advantage in the number of downloads over time.
 For all 40 months in the analysis, OA books have recorded significantly more downloads than their non-OA counterparts.
 That is, not only do OA books have a higher number of downloads to begin with, this effect is also persistent over time.